25 Journal Prompts for Your Beltane Activities

 Why Keep a Journal?

 First, in case this needs to be said, writing more improves your writing skills.
 Like anything, practice matters when it comes to writing.
-That means choosing each word as you write can help improve all the other writing you do!
+Writing practice plays a significant role in personal and creative development, as choosing each word carefully can help improve all the other writing you do!
 And these writing prompts are a great place to start your practice.

 Reflect on Your Goals